Nathan Dudley & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 Nathan Dudley first met the Westbergs as an evangelist when he and his wife were pretty young.
 Apparently at some point they considered coming to Junction City, but then decided to pastor in Wichita.

-Dudley pastored a good sized church and held numerous conferences at Calvary Apostolic Church (909 N. St. Paul Street, Wichita, Kansas- now called Heritage Family Church) and has been in Wichita for years.
-The church is beautiful.
+Dudley pastored a good sized church and held numerous conferences at Calvary Apostolic Church (909 N. St. Paul Street, Wichita, Kansas- now called Heritage Family Church and they have moved to 3840 N. Seneca, having sold the St. Paul Street property) and has been in Wichita for years.
+In 2016, he is still listed as the bishop of that church.
+The church on St. Paul Street is beautiful.
 There was a "competition" between Dudley and Young, at least once, over who would have the most in Easter attendance.
 Wichita won hands down.

 Edwin Young was angry one year when members went to Wichita because they had a proxima and projected their songs and Bible verses.
 He was angry because supposedly one of the young people forgot their Bible and someone from Wichita said not to worry about it, that it was on the screen anyway.
 And some people didn't bother to open their Bibles but just read the screen.